 What did the prophets Isaiah and Jeremiah say about breaking loose from the Assyrian and Babylonian empires?

 One of the signs on the tel asks the question - Why did King Hezekiah rebel against the Assyrians?
 But its answer - to break free from Assyrian domination with the help of Egypt and Philistine city-states is hardly an answer.
-The more penetrating questions are: how did Hezekiah think he could get away with it, and why did he ignore the prophet Isaiah’s advice?
+The more penetrating questions are: how did Hezekiah think he could get away with it, and why did he ignore the prophet Isaiah’s advice to stay out of trouble?

-Assyria at that time was the dominant empire in the Middle East and in its heyday stretched from Mesopotamia to Egypt.
+Assyria was the dominant empire in the Middle East at that time and in its heyday stretched from Mesopotamia to Egypt.
 All countries and city-states in between were subservient to it.
-Its military was technologically very advanced.
-One of the ways it dealt with the people it conquered was to transfer them to other territories so as to prevent further revolt.
+Its military was technologically advanced.
+One of the ways it dealt with the cities it conquered was to transfer its population to other territories so as to prevent further revolt.
 In this way millions of people were moved from their homelands.

-Hezekiah had an excellent relationship with the prophet Isaiah at the beginning of Hezekiah’s rule, to the extent that Isaiah wrote about him in his book in messianic terms.
+Hezekiah had an excellent relationship with the prophet Isaiah at the beginning of Hezekiah’s rule to the extent that Isaiah wrote about him in messianic terms.
 Hezekiah had taken over the Kingdom of Judah on the death of his father Ahaz.
-Ahaz had brought pagan practices into his kingdom, including into the Temple itself, and Hezekiah reversed this.
-He destroyed the high places (bamot) and idol worship throughout the country and reinstituted monotheism into the Holy Temple, although the extent to which the people followed through in their homes is unclear.
+Ahaz brought pagan practices into his kingdom, including into the Temple itself, and Hezekiah reversed this.
+He destroyed the high places (bamot) and idol worship throughout the country and reinstituted monotheism into the Holy Temple.
+However, the extent to which the people followed through with his reforms in their homes is unclear.

-The prophet Isaiah had a passivist approach with respect to his foreign policy advice.
+The prophet Isaiah had a passivist approach with respect to the foreign policy he adviced.
 He did not advocate rebellion, and was against Judah putting its faith in anyone other than God.
 He opposed the country going to Egypt to acquire more horses for their chariots (as per the Biblical law), the construction of a tunnel to divert water to inside the city, and the strengthening of the city wall.
-From his visions he knew that the Assyrians had the potential to destroy the state.
-However, Hezekiah disregarded this advice and made an alliance with the Egyptians and Philistine city states against the Assyrians.
+From his visions, he knew that the Assyrians had the potential to destroy the state.
+However, Hezekiah disregarded his advice and made an alliance with the Egyptians and Philistine city states against the Assyrians.

-Is it possible that Hezekiah feel that his zealotry for God was sufficient to ensure the success of his revolt?
-He may also have felt that with his alliance with Egypt he was strong enough to defeat the Assyrians.
+It is possible that Hezekiah feel that his zealotry for God was sufficient to ensure the success of his revolt.
+He may also have felt that with his alliance with the Egyptians was strong enough to defeat the Assyrians.
 This was a disastrous mistake.
 The Egyptians were defeated and unable to come to his aid.
-The Assyrian ruler Sennacherib devastated the Shefelah, including its main fortress of Lachish, and was now ready to besiege Jerusalem.
+The Assyrian ruler Sennacherib destroyed the towns of the Shefelah, including its main fortress of Lachish, and was now ready to besiege Jerusalem.
 Many in Jerusalem were ready to surrender.

 At this stage, Hezekiah was desperate and made contact again with Isaiah.
 Isaiah prophesied that the Assyrians would not capture the city, many of the invading army would die, and that Sennacherib would be murdered.
 This is exactly what happened.
 Nevertheless, although Jerusalem was not conquered, Hezekiah’s kingdom was decimated and Hezekiah remained a vassal to the Assyrians.